 Passport Holder and Organizer

 I always keep my important documents and money/credit cards in the same place when on the move.
-It makes life easier when you have it organized, and this Eagle Creek Organizer is a great one to get.
+Life is easier when you have it organized.

 You don’t want to spend your travels being worried someone is going to pickpocket you, or cut your purse string off and steal your bag (which happens) or scan your Credit Cards while they walk past you (this also happens).
 I have the Travelon Anti-Theft Classic Messenger Bag, I know they aren’t super trendy but safety is beautiful!

-These TSA friendly locks are for your bag.
-Make sure to keep your bag locked at all times when on the move.
+TSA friendly locks are to keep your bag locked at all times when on the move.
 It is a deterrent of course, but better then nothing.
 The TSA lock makes it easy for security to open your bag and check whats inside without having to pull you aside in the airport.
 The lock will show you if TSA had opened it as well, which is nice to know.

 Last but not least… What to pack it all into?